 c.
 Authorized Modifications to Navy Uniforms

 (1) Dinner Dress.
-Officers and enlisted personnel wear, for performances only, a black cummerbund with both the Dinner Dress Blue Jacket and the Dinner Dress White Jacket.
-Women may wear a full length blue formal skirt or modified skirt/trousers (culottes).
+Officers and enlisted personnel wear, for performances only, a black cummerbund with the Dinner Dress Blue Jacket.
+Women may wear a full-length blue formal skirt or modified skirt/trousers (culottes).
 Full-length blue formal skirts shall be altered by reducing the length of the leg slit to the female’s knee.
 Culottes will be issued to the female instrumentalists who require additional flexibility to perform when seated.

 (a) Collar Insignia.
 All E-6 personnel wear an eagle and chevron, gold colored metal insignia, with bright finish, approximate size 7/8 inch wide by 1-1/4 inches high in the same position prescribed for chief petty officers for all uniforms using collar devices.